Therapeutic Boundaries - What are they and why do we need them in therapy?

 • Dual relationships: therapists can't be your friend, lover, or boss because this compromises the therapeutic relationship.
 Boundaries help maintain the professionalism of the work to safeguard against the therapist's needs being met over the client's therapeutic needs.
 In this way, therapy is one-sided, and that one-sidedness is one of the most healing aspects of therapy.
 It helps ensure the therapy remains in your space more than anything else.

 While this is a non-exhaustive list, boundaries are essential for the integrity of the therapeutic work.
 There are some instances where boundaries are negotiable, but these need to be made with careful consideration and conscious intention.
 I mentioned that accounting for cultural differences is one area where boundaries can be bent, and there may also be cases where a therapist crosses the boundaries.
-If they do, it needs to be because it is in the client's best interest.
+If they do, it must be because it is in the client's best interest.
 For example, your therapist may hug you, offer you an additional session, or make a home visit, and these accommodations are meant to be helpful for the therapeutic relationship and the client's progress.

-Boundary crossings are different than boundary violations, which involve exploitive, dual relationships with clients, such as sexual relationships or business relationships.
+Boundary crossings are different from boundary violations, which involve exploitive, dual relationships with clients, such as sexual relationships or business relationships.
 Additionally, breaking laws, codes of conduct, and other ethics and codes are also violations of boundaries.

 Previous